Kartell FL/Y Pendant Lamp

 Lamps in the movies!

-The FL/Y pendant lamp was used as a prop in TripTank, an American adult animated television series on Comedy Central.
+The FL/Y pendant lamp was used as a prop in TripTank, an American animated television series on Comedy Central.
 The show is made up of various sketches, portrayed by multiple animation styles and writers.